MicrosoftEdge/WebView2Feedback/specs/Workers.md

 CoreWebView2SharedWorkerManager associated with CoreWebView2Profile, is raised
 when a shared worker is successfully created within the context of a WebView2 application for the profile.
-It grants access to the CoreWebView2SharedWorker object, which contains information such as the script uri and name.
+It grants access to the CoreWebView2SharedWorker object, which contains information such as the script uri.
-Additionally, it provides a 'destroy' event that is raised just before this object is due for destruction.
+Additionally, it provides a 'destroying' event that is raised just before this object is due for destruction.

 **GetSharedWorkers**: The GetSharedWorkers method, part of the